Hemanth9336/100-Days-DevOps/day-13-iptables-installation-and-configuration/README.md

 The security team identified that **application port 3004 is open to all traffic**, which is a security risk.

-To secure the infrastructure, we need to:
+To secure the infrastructure, we need to -

 * Restrict access to this port
 * Allow only trusted traffic from Load Balancer